Integrated Foundation Year BA/BSc(Hons)

 Apply via UCAS

 Ready to join us?
-If you're applying through UCAS Apply and Track, you'll need to reference the University and select the correct course code for your chosen specialism.
-Use the list of specialisms below to navigate to the course page and find the Integrated Foundation Year degree course code once the course is available for application.
+If you're applying through UCAS Apply and Track, you'll need to reference the University and the Integrated Foundation Year course code for your chosen specialism.

 - University code: F33